tagomatech/challenge/README.md

 Q: Why should I enter this competition?

-A: For fun, the awesome prizes, an intellectual challenge, kudos, to defend the honour of classical finance ... but also because, if your existing model of price behaviour doesn't do q-variance, then it is missing important market structure.
+A: For fun, the awesome prizes, an intellectual challenge, kudos, to defend the honour of classical finance ... but also because, if your existing model of volatility doesn't do q-variance, then it doesn't really model volatility.

 Q: Can I use AI for the challenge?